 Although, while times have most certainly moved on, big powerful synthesizers, rammed with multiple voices and shed-tons of polyphony have largely stayed the same.
 Sure, the digital revolution definitely left an indelible mark, the resurgence of analogue has certainly brought balance to the synthesis universe.

 Contrary to popular belief, this is a great time to be alive, especially when you consider that more and more companies are opting to add wavetable and granular synthesis to the already sonically rich analogue and digital oscillator landscape.

 But which is the right synth for you?
 Big synths aren’t exactly cheap, so if you’re looking to make a purchase, then you must tread carefully.
 Luckily, there is no one synth that is better than any other (that would be boring), so you’re going to need a helping-hand when parting with that hard-earned dollar.

-So, in no particular order, read on for a buyer’s guide of the best high-end synths available on the market right now.
+So, in no particular order, read on for a buyer’s guide of the best high-end hardware synthesizers 2020: keyboards and modules for $/£600 and above

 The best high-end hardware synths you can buy today